 The REM construction is not a Town project.
 It is managed by the Caisse de dépôt et placement du Québec through its CDPQ Infra subsidiary.
 Since 2017, the Mount Royal Town Council has been advocating for the interests of residents in this matter.
 One of the main gains achieved is the development of a new public space between the two bridges in Mount Royal's Town Centre, above the tracks, when the Cornwall Bridge, which belongs to the REM, is rebuilt.

 The Cornwall Bridge demolition and reconstruction work began in May 2020.
-It will end during the spring of 2021.
+It will end during the fall of 2021.
 The tunnel under Mount Royal should reopen in 2023.

 Learn more about the construction work and the REM in general: rem.info/en.